C4Q/AC-Android/cohort_5.4/unit_06/06_01_final_practical_assessment_review_01.md.md

 **Expectations:** Fellows are expected to either implement their own sorting algorithms, or utilize sorting classes like `Collections`, `Comparator`, and/or `Comparable` to sort one or more values stored within one or more fields of an object within a data structure.

 ### Maps and MapFragments
 **Expectations:** Fellows are expected to sublclass or utilize existing MapFragment classes, to display pin markers on a Google map within their own applications.
 Fellows should be able to display pin markers for specific lat/long coordinates, center their pins within a certain region, and add labels to their pins describing the names associated with their locations.
+Fellows should also be able to obtain required api keys from the Google Maps API.